icetlab/icetlab.github.io/README.md

 - Templating magic:
     - `{% include figure.liquid loading="eager" path="assets/img/cwb-show-execution.png" title="Cloud Workbench" class="img-fluid rounded z-depth-1" %}`: include a figure, with nice shadow.
 Use a Bootstrap container to control the size of the figure.
 Don't forget to also `git add` the figure.

     - `{% cite leitner:16 %}`: cite a paper.
-Use `{% bibliography --cited_in_order  %}` at the end of the page to then display the bibiography of cited papers (not required to research pages, but useful for other types of content, such as longer news articles).
+Use `{% bibliography --cited_in_order  %}` at the end of the page to then display the bibiography of cited papers (not required in research pages, but useful for other types of content, such as longer news articles).
 This command formats best in a `<div class="publications">` wrapper.

     - `{% bibliography --group_by none --query @*[selected=true]* %}`: generate a custom bibliography (in this case only including papers that have a field "selected" with a value of "true").
 Can be used to generate publication lists for a specific author, for a topic etc. Check the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) website for documentation.